 Hit to openings: “court vision” is a learned skill, if you learn to see the openings and gaps between opposing players you can capitalize on those holes.

-If you poach – get back and in position immediately after the poach to cover the open gap you left.
+If you poach – get back and into position immediately after the poach -to cover the open gap you left.